mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 Those examples are special
-because they are in specially designated {{< extlink "https://en.wikipedia.org/wiki/Subnetwork" "subnetworks" >}}, but we'll set that tangent aside.
+because they are in specially designated {{< extlink "https://en.wikipedia.org/wiki/Subnetwork" "subnetworks" >}}, but we’ll set that tangent aside.
 You can delve deeper
 on that topic
 on your own